 Is your lead team functional or dysfunctional?
 Where do you need to improve?
 Are you able to identify the issues yourself, or would your team benefit from an outside assessment to help determine priorities?

-If one or more of these dysfunctions are present in your lead team, we recommend these initial actions:
+If one or more of these dysfunctions are present in your lead team, then we recommend these initial actions:

 - Build team trust through projects or workshops where the team learns and grows together.
 Every new and changed team progresses through stages of Forming, Storming, Norming, and Performing.
 Trust is the medium through which you can move through the stages and is at the root of all five dysfunctions.